-OptIn is is a startup changing the narrative for women who return to work after time off to raise children.
-The startup, recently featured in TechCrunch, connects educated, qualified women ready to reenter the workforce with companies ready to hire them.
+OptIn was a startup changing the narrative for women who return to work after time off to raise children.
+The startup, featured in TechCrunch, connected educated, qualified women ready to reenter the workforce with companies ready to hire them.

-OptIn offers rich resources to women coming back to the workforce: OptIn-based networking groups, technology support, and counseling.
-The platform has a unique matching algorithm that links qualified women seeking opportunities with potential employers.
+OptIn offered rich resources to women coming back to the workforce: OptIn-based networking groups, technology support, and counseling.
+The platform had a unique matching algorithm that links qualified women seeking opportunities with potential employers.

 The challenge for Red Cup was simple: OptIn was brand new, with a Facebook page with no followers, a Twitter feed with just a few posts, a handful of subscribers to its mailing list, and no press awareness.
 The OptIn team was poised to attend its first major conference, Web Summit, in Dublin.

 We started with a series of mission questions to the founders designed to draw out the value of the company.
 Using the material created from the mission questions, we crafted a press release and assisted with the brand message as the website was polished before launch.

 Working with the OptIn team, we researched the names of journalists and investors who were scheduled to attend the conference.
 First, we connected with all of them on social media.
 Then, we put them into our database and send them specialized pitches: The investors received notes introducing them to OptIn.
 The journalists reviewed a preliminary “heads-up” style pitch.

 The strategy paid off.
 OptIn’s founder was able to meet with investors, and the startup was featured in TechCrunch’s “21 most interesting startups at Web Summit.”
 The TechCrunch post sparked interest from other journalists, which resulted in more interview requests for OptIn’s founder, Kerry Dolan.